5.3.1 Non-agency Payments

 - making a child support agreement under CSA Act Part 6 providing for non-periodic amounts or payments to third parties to be credited against an assessment (see 2.7).

 When the Registrar receives an election to end collection, the parents of any uncredited non-agency payments on the child support account will be notified.
-Similarly, the Registrar will notify the parents of any uncredited non-agency payments on the child support account when the Registrar requires the payee to make private arrangements to collect their child support.
+Similarly, the Registrar will notify the parents of any uncredited non-agency payments on the child support account when the Registrar requires the child support payee to make private arrangements to collect their child support.
 The payer and payee will then have the option of:

 - using the credit to reduce the liability during private collection,